mina-deploy/mina/README.md

 end
 ```

-Once you type `vh logs` in your terminal, it invokes the *queue*d commands
+Once you type `mina logs` in your terminal, it invokes the *queue*d commands
 remotely on the server using the command `ssh john@flipstack.com`.

 ```
 # Run it in simulation mode so we see the command it will invoke:
-$ vh logs --simulate
+$ mina logs --simulate
 (
   echo "Contents of the log file are as follows:" tail -f /var/log/apache.log